 Remote Working Pros & Cons

 It’s central to team success that everyone is connected and working at their best, wherever they may be located.
 With technology less of a limitation nowadays remote working is not just a concept, but a reality.
-In today’s business environment, both large and small companies are considering and implementing remote working.
-79% of knowledge workers in a global survey by PGI said they work from home, and 60% of workers in the survey said that if they could, they would.
 Clearly, on the employee side, this method of working is something which is strongly desired.
 However, before you consider working remotely or offering the option to employees, you should examine both the pros and cons.

 The topic has been widely researched as organizational adoption has increased in popularity.
 As such, we decided to collaborate with our friends over at TimeDoctor, who have written an article regarding the retention of remote workers.
 This article focuses on the advantages and disadvantages of remote working, specifically the three main factors we believe are worth considering.

 Arguably, the greatest advantage of remote work is the flexibility it provides.
 It allows employees to manage their day appropriately, according to the task they have set, opposed to a rigid time structure.
 Allowing individuals to work at their most productive hours of the day and have a greater independence with time management.
 Remote work has shown to be very well received by those who require the flexibility it provides.
 For example, if an employee needs to handle an inevitable personal issue, remote work allows them to do this with greater efficiency.
 It also allows the employee to work anywhere they wish, whether that be at home, in a coffee shop or sitting in the park.
 Meaning the opportunity to be free to decide where you’d like to work, means you can create the ideal workspace for your needs.
 Flexible work equals happy.